 St. George’s Basilica is just next to the Royal Palace.
-It is Prague’s oldest Romanesque structure, dating from the 10th century and houses Bohemia’s first convent.
+Prague’s oldest Romanesque structure dates from the 10th century and houses Bohemia’s first convent.
 The convent no longer serves a religious function and has been converted into a gallery of Gothic Czech art.
-Some remarkable works on display by Bohemian painters are the Bust of the Talking Apostle painted in 1725 by Petr Brandl, and Self Portrait by Jan Kupecký.
+Bohemian painters’ remarkable works on display are the Bust of the Talking Apostle painted in 1725 by Petr Brandl and Self Portrait by Jan Kupecký.
 There are also two delightful landscapes by Roland Savery.